SonyaMoisset/MOOC-AGILE-Software-Product-Management-Specialization/README.md

 - Finished Week 3 | Agile Practices in Course 2 | Software Processes and Agile Practices

 ### 07/01/2016
-- Finished Week 4 | Process Models in Course 2 | Software Processes and Agile Practices
+- Finished Week 4 | Other Practices in Course 2 | Software Processes and Agile Practices